awesome-workshop/gitlab-cms/_episodes/01-introduction.md

 - "Understand the different commands that need to be used"
 keypoints:
 - "Special GitLab CVMFS runners are required to run CI jobs that need CVMFS, e.g. to run CMSSW."
-- "The setup script sets aliases, which are not expanded by default."
 - "If the setup script tries to access unset variables, then that can cause the CI to fail when using strict shell scripting checks."
 ---
 Before getting into details, a few links to useful documentation on GitLab